 The Solstice Canyon trek is a really beautiful and enjoyable hike.
 On weekends, the well-traveled and maintained trail can get quite crowded.
 Consider a weekday for less traffic.

-A hill with a flat top and steep sides is referred to as a mesa.
+A hill with a flat top and steep sides is called a mesa.
 The mountain’s pointy summit is referred to as a peak.
 Combining these paradoxes yields a modest peak with expansive ocean views.

-The trail continues along a ridge above Malibu Canyon and provides alternate views of either north and west toward Brents Mountain and Agoura Hills or south and east toward Malibu Creek and Saddle Peak.
+The trail continues along a ridge above Malibu Canyon.
+It provides alternate north and west views toward Brents Mountain and Agoura Hills or south and east toward Malibu Creek and Saddle Peak.
 Everywhere you turn, the view is beautiful.